The Causes and Treatment Options for TMJ / Jaw Pain

-TMJ Symptoms may include a sharp searing pain that occurs or a dull and constant pain.
+TMJ Symptoms may include a sharp searing pain that occurs or dull and constant pain.
 You may experience pain each time you swallow, yawn, talk, or chew.
 It may hurt in the teeth, in the joint that is immediately in front of the ear, or the pain may radiate elsewhere.
-TMJ may also cause spasms in adjacent muscles attached to the bones of the face, jaw or skull.
+TMJ may also cause spasms in adjacent muscles attached to the bones of the face, jaw, or skull.

 Frequently, people believe that their TMJ issue is an ear problem.
 Many patients come to the ear specialist claiming their pain is from an ear infection.
 But when the earache is not associated with hearing loss and the eardrum is normal, it is possible that the pain comes from TMJ.